markovka17/dla/hw1_asr/README.md

 * Generally, your `test.py` and `train.py` scripts should run without issues after running all commands in your installation guide.
 * You must provide the logs for the training of your final model from the start of the training.
   Either use W&B reports or include your tensorboard directory in the resources of your project.
 * Attech a brief report.
+That includes:
+  * How to reproduce your model? (_example: train 50 epochs with config `train_1.json` and 50 epochs with `train_2.json`_)
+  * Attach training logs to show how fast did you network train
-How did you train your final model?
-What did you try?
+  * How did you train your final model?
+  * What have you tried?
-  What worked and what didn't?
-What were the major challenges?
+  * What worked and what didn't work?
+  * What were the major challenges?

   Also attach a summary of all bonus tasks you've implemented.